School Race Program

 • Competes for points to determine school position weekly, and for overall series.

-If a student has a season pass the cost is $7.00 per/night.
+If a student has a season pass and their own equipment, the cost is $75.00 for the season.

 Each skier is allowed two runs through the course each night.